 What a Medical Expert Can do for a Case

-Even in cases where negligence is undisputed, the two sides in a personal injury case rarely agree on the nature or extent of a victim’s injuries.
+Even in cases where negligence is undisputed, the two sides in a personal injury lawsuit rarely agree on the nature or extent of a victim’s injuries.
 That goes for medical professionals, physicians, and doctors as well.

 In cases involving serious injuries, each side will call one or more medical experts to provide their professional opinions on the victim’s condition.
 A jury will then weigh the conflicting testimony to determine which expert has the better story.